Alex Cintrón: Coaching career

-Cintrón was Manager of the Azucareros de Yabucoa (his hometown) in Puerto Rico's Superior Baseball League (Double A Category).
+Cintrón was Manager of the Azucareros de Yabucoa (his hometown) in Puerto Rico's Superior Baseball League (Double-A Category).

 The Houston Astros hired Cintrón as the club's Spanish-language interpreter, advance scout, and assistant coach for the 2017 season.
 He served as the Astros' first base coach in 2018.
 The Astros reassigned him as hitting coach following the 2019 season.

 On August 11, 2020, Cintrón was suspended 20 games for inciting a brawl with Ramón Laureano on August 9, one of the longest ever suspensions of an MLB coach for an on-field incident.
 Cintrón had stepped out of the Astros dugout onto the field and taunted Laureano to approach him, as if to fight, after Laureano complained about getting hit by pitches.
 Cintrón remained behind several Astros players when Laureano charged at him.

+Cintrón was announced as the first manager of RA12 before their inaugural 2020–21 season but withdrew from the team in late October due to health concerns.

 In 2022, the Astros won 106 games, the second-highest total in franchise history.
 They advanced to the World Series and defeated the Philadelphia Phillies in six games.
-In the pivotal Game 6, Citron and fellow hitting coach Troy Snitker noticed that Yordan Alvarez had a hitch in his swing (namely due to his weight being shifted in his front leg) that merited adjustment.
+In the pivotal Game 6, Cintron and fellow hitting coach Troy Snitker noticed that Yordan Alvarez had a hitch in his swing (namely due to his weight being shifted in his front leg) that merited adjustment.
 Cintron looked at video from a few months ago and saw that Alvarez's hands had dropped in his stance from June, which made it harder to deal with a fastball.
 Alvarez would go on to hit the go-ahead home run in the sixth inning to deliver the championship.
 The win gave Cintrón his first World Series title as an Astro.

 Prior to the 2023 season, the Toronto Blue Jays interviewed Cintrón for their bench coach position.
 While the Blue Jays had still yet to finalize their decision, it was announced on November 21, 2022, that the Astros signed Cintrón to a contract to remain through the 2025 season.
+On October 9, 2025, Cintrón and the Astros parted ways.

+Cintrón was hired by the Texas Rangers as their assistant hitting coach prior to the 2026 season.